Amekyras/kitsune/README.md

 If the LED on the buzzer box stops working, check that the legs are still soldered to the PJ-320A connector inside the box, and resolder if necessary.
 The LED is not glued into place so it may shift in its slot in the top of the box, but this is normal and not cause for concern.
 The PJ-320A connector is also not glued, but is press-fit into the box bottom.

+Later buzzer boxes have a custom mini PCB to hold the jack, LED, and button, this eliminates any issues with the LED coming loose.

 If the buzzer itself (cylinder on the main box) comes loose in its press-fit slot, it can be secured with a _tiny_ dab of superglue on the side before reinserting it.

 ### Firmware updates